Facebook Ads for Musicians 2026: How to Scale Music Marketing After Meta’s Andromeda Update

 So, what went wrong exactly?
 We chased the vanity metrics (video views) instead of conversions.
 The creative didn’t hook people in the first three/four seconds.
 We targeted interests, not behaviours (people who recently engaged with similar artists versus people who liked Arctic Monkeys five years ago).
 I learned more from that failure than from any successful campaigns since or combined.

 The key with paid advertising is to start small, test consistently, and scale gradually.
 You’ve probably heard all that before but, I really can’t stress it enough.
-Spread your risk, learn from the failures, and double down on what actually works for your specific music and audience.
+Spread your risk, learn from the failures, and double down on what works for your specific music and audience.
+As your ad budgets scale beyond £500-1,000 monthly, many artists reach the threshold where professional music management and campaign oversight becomes cost-effective, 15-20% commission on increased revenue often outweighs DIY campaign management mistakes.

 The 2025/6 Context: That failure taught me the limits of interest targeting back in 2016.
 But here’s what I couldn’t have known then: in December 2024, Meta killed that entire targeting paradigm with Andromeda.
 The lesson isn’t “target smarter interests.”
 It’s “interest targeting died completely.”
 If I ran that campaign today, I wouldn’t target Arctic Monkeys fans OR recent engagers with similar artists.
 I’d run broad (18-65+, zero interests) with 8-15 diverse video concepts.
-Then, let Andromeda’s AI route each creative to the people most likely to engage with that specific angle.
-So, the same £800 budget, but a completely different strategy, dramatically different (hopefully) results.
+Let Andromeda’s AI route each creative to whoever’s most likely to engage with it.
+Same £800 budget, completely different strategy, dramatically different results (hopefully).

 Facebook Ads for Musicians 2026: Post-Andromeda Strategies That Actually Work